Here at We ‘73 The American Unity Project, we refuse to sit still.

 Fighting for unity can look like a million different things.
 Volunteering and donating, certainly, or attending events or purchasing products that support nonprofits.
 But it extends far beyond that—down to even the littlest things, like shoveling your neighbor’s walk or smiling at a stranger.

-Unity starts with you—what will you do?
+American unity starts with you.
+What will you do?

 Follow We ‘73 The American Unity Project on social media for music, uplifting quotes, and calls to action to help communities!